Chart Attack

-Chart Attack was a Canadian online music publication.
-Formerly a monthly print magazine called Chart, it was published from 1991 to 2009.
-While the web version appears to be available online, the domain is now used as a popular media outlet, similar to BuzzFeed, almost entirely excluding music.
-Content ceased to be updated from mid 2017 to 2019 when owner Channel Zero laid off the site's staff.
+Chart Attack (stylized as CHARTattack) was a Canadian online music publication.
+Formerly a monthly print magazine, it was called Chart and published from 1991 to 2009.
+Online content ceased to be updated sometime between mid 2017 to 2019, after which owner Channel Zero laid off the site's staff.
+The site's content is no longer available live online, the domain has been taken over by a usurping commercial website unrelated to music.
+Much of the old content is still available as web archives at the Wayback Machine.

 History and profile

 Launched in 1991 as National Chart, the magazine was started by York University students Edward Skira and Nada Laskovski as a tipsheet and airplay chart for campus radio stations in Canada.
 The magazine soon grew to include interviews, CD reviews and other features.
 National Chart was considered an internal publication for the National Campus and Community Radio Association, Canada's association of campus radio stations, and was not available as a newsstand title.

 When Skira and Laskovski graduated, they incorporated Chart as an independent magazine, and began to pursue national newsstand distribution.
 Although it was no longer an NCRA publication, many campus radio stations continued to file airplay reports for the magazine's Top 50 chart even though its status as the official NCRA chart was transferred to the new publication !earshot.

 The magazine's primary focus was Canadian alternative rock and indie rock, although they profiled important international acts, and rap and pop music acts as well.
 At its peak, the magazine had a press run of 40,000 copies per issue, making it the largest paid circulation music magazine in Canada in its era.

 The magazine ceased publishing a print edition in 2009, continuing as a web-only publication.
 The website briefly suspended publication in summer 2011, but its acquisition by andPOP, a Canadian entertainment news website, was announced on November 1, 2011.
 In 2013, andPop was in turn acquired by Channel Zero.

 The site laid off its staff in 2017.